-We strongly encourage the authors to go through Research in Plant Biology Aims & Scope,
+We strongly encourage the authors to go through Innovations in Agriculture Aims & Scope,

-Authors willing to submit their manuscript to Research in Plant Biology are requested to carefully go through the guidelines as given below, [The papers submitted without following this style and format will not undergo review process, and will be returned to authors].
+Authors willing to submit their manuscript to Innovations in Agriculture are requested to carefully go through the guidelines as given below, [The papers submitted without following this style and format will not undergo review process, and will be returned to authors].

 Three types of manuscripts may be submitted: Regular Articles, Short Communications, Review Articles.